GleammerRay/INTERLINKED/README.md

 - `E` - Error: an unresolved runtime error.
 The bot will keep working, but its behaviour is not guaranteed.
 - `F` - Fatal error: an error that caused the bot to crash.
 - `S` - System message: contains relevant information about the bot process.

+### 7. Webdev Stuff

+Default config for INTERLINKED has enabled support for Discord embed JSON file generation - `"outputEmbedJSONPath": "embed.json"`.
+This means that every server refresh an embed file will be generated and saved as `embed.json` in current directory.
+Future JSON to HTML conversion support is planned.

 ## Command line arguments